 Ivo remembered that he was on this circuit too.
-"She'll have to get out of the lock before anybody else
+"She'll have to get out of the lock before anybody else uses it.
+Might as well go in."

 "You, dear?"
 Groton inquired.

 "Whatever you think, dear," Beatryx said.
 She had faith in her husband's judgment, and Ivo envied her that.